Skip to content

 FSC Logo What does buying with the FSC Guarantee?

-• The FSC label guarantees that the trees that are harvested are replaced or allowed to regenerate naturally.
+• The FSC label guarantees that harvested trees are replaced or allowed to regenerate naturally.

-• Parts of the forest are protected entirely, in order to protect rare animals and plants.
+• Parts of the forest are protected entirely to safeguard rare animals and plants.

 • FSC is the only wood certification scheme endorsed by the major environmental charities, including WWF, Greenpeace and The Woodland Trust.

 • FSC protects the rights of indigenous people to use the forest.
-If they have sacred sites in the forest these are exempt from felling.
+If they have sacred sites in the forest, they are exempt from felling.

-• FSC gives an assurance that future generations will be able to enjoy the benefits of the forest.
+• FSC assures that future generations will enjoy the benefits of the forest.

-• The forest owner must use local workers to run the forest, and provide training, safety equipment and a decent salary.
-The forest owner is often obliged to support the community in other ways, such as through the development of schools.
+• The forest owner must use local workers to run the forest and provide training, safety equipment and a decent salary.
+The forest owner is often obliged to support the community in other ways, such as by developing schools.

-• FSC is a market-based initiative which also ensures better conditions for the forest and the people whose livelihoods depend on it.
+• FSC is a market-based initiative that ensures better conditions for the forest and the people whose livelihoods depend on it.

 • All the wood is tracked from the forest to the store.
-Every link between the forest and the consumer is certified to make it clearly identifiable which wood is FSC certified and which is not.
+Every link in the forest-to-consumer chain is certified, making it clear which wood is FSC-certified and which is not.

-• The FSC label is found on wood and paper products as well as non-timber forest products such as latex.
+• The FSC label is found on wood and paper products and non-timber forest products like latex.
 You can find the FSC logo on floors, decking, paper, printed matter, charcoal, kitchen utensils, venison and many more products!

 Cart Close